 This is important so you actually can enter the places you would love to see from the inside.

-There are exactly two tickets you have to buy beforehand:
+There are exactly 2 tickets you have to buy beforehand:

 The Sagrada Familia usually has long queues, and in summer you can wait up to 2 hours in the sun.
 Not very pleasant.

 Even if you want to challenge your luck to see if there is no queue, keep in mind the towers.